pangeo-forge/pangeo-forge-orchestrator/README.md

 pytest -vx
 ```

-A new SQLite database file will be automatically created for each test session and populated with tables based on the `pangeo_forge_orchestrator.models` module.
+> If no file exists at the `DATABASE_URL`, a new SQLite database file will be automatically created for the test session and populated
+with tables based on `pangeo_forge_orchestrator.models`.
+If a file already exists at the at the `DATABASE_URL`, it will be updated

-> Note that `.sqlite` files are excluded by `.gitignore`, so you don't need to worry about the database file appearing in your commit.
+to refect the tables defined by `pangeo_forge_orchestrator.models`.
+Note that `.sqlite` files are excluded by `.gitignore`, so you don't
+need to worry about the database file appearing in your commit.

 ## Heroku Deployment